enyo/mongo-rest/Readme.md

 The available event names are:

+  - `get` Called when a resource is retrieved.
   - `post`, `post.success`, `post.error` Called when a new resource is posted.
   - `put`, `put.success`, `put.error` Called when a resource is updated.
   - `delete`, `delete.success`, `delete.error` Called when a resource is deleted.